sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 4. Select chrI from the dropdown box.
 You can zoom in and out using the buttons on the top toolbar.
 5. You can also add more tracks using the **Add Tracks icon** located on the top right.
-Load one of the splice junction files such as 'Tophat on data 2 and data 1: splice junctions'.
+Load one of the splice junction files such as 'Tophat on data 1: splice junctions'.
 6. Explore the data and try to find a splice junction.
 Next to the drop down list, click on the chromosomal position number display and specify the location **chrI:86985-87795** to view an